Please read the details below very carefully about our refund policy.

 - Class size is limited.
 Students are accepted only during the designated registration periods.

 - All new students have to take the placement test in person on the test dates we have available.
-The test cannot be taken online.
+The test is taken online (as of Spring 2020).
 The testing dates are available on the registration page.
 Students are placed in levels before the first day of classes.

 - CLP students are not considered Teachers College students, nor are they considered students of Columbia University.